ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## How To Contribute To This Library

-Raise a PR and ask for a review in the MOJDT Slack channel `#dps_dev`.
+Raise a PR and ask for a review in the MOJDT Slack channel `#hmpps_dev`.

 If accepted make sure that the version number in `build.gradle.kts` has been upgraded according to [Semver rules](https://semver.org/spec/v2.0.0.html) and ask in `#hmpps_dev` to publish the library.